web

 2. Set Up a Floating License Environment

-Follow this section only if you have purchased a floating license, where a single license server provides the license key for several users located on other machines of the same network environment.
+Follow this section only if you have purchased a floating license, in which a centralized license server distributes license keys to multiple users on the same network environment.

-Note: Standalone, local, application password, and temporary licenses are not managed using this mechanism.
+Note: Standalone, local, application passwords and temporary licenses are not managed using this mechanism.

 2.3 Configure the License Server Connection Using the Thermo Scientific License Manager (LM)